-- a.
-Once a student receives a letter of acceptance from the Registrar's Office, they are eligible to select courses and register for classes during the registration period. - b.
-The selected student course load must be approved by the Academic Advisor.
+A student may select courses and register for classes during the registration period only after receiving a Letter of Acceptance from the Office of the Registrar.
+Once a student receives a letter of acceptance from the Registrar's Office, they are eligible to select courses and register for classes during the registration period.

+The Academic Advisor must approve the course load that the student selected.